Last Updated on: by

 Principle of Starch Hydrolysis Test

-Starch is a complex carbohydrate (polysaccharide), composed of two constituents –amylose, a straight chain polymer of 200-300 glucose units, and amylopectin, a larger branched polymer groups.
+Starch is a complex carbohydrate (polysaccharide), composed of two constituents –amylose, a straight-chain polymer of 200-300 glucose units, and amylopectin, a larger branched polymer groups.
 The α-D-glucose molecules in both amylose and amylopectin are bonded by 1,4-α-glycosidic (acetal) linkages.
 The two forms differ in that the amylopectin contains polysaccharide side chains connected to approximately every 30th glucose in the main chain.
 These side chains are identical to the main chain except that the number 1 carbon of the first glucose in the side chain is bonded to carbon number 6 of the main chain glucose.
 The bond is, therefore, a 1,6-α-glycosidic linkage.
 Starch is too large to pass through the bacterial cell membrane.
 Therefore, to be of metabolic value to the bacteria it must first be split into smaller fragments or individual glucose molecules.
 Organisms that produce and secrete the extracellular enzymes α-amylase and oligo-1,6-glucosidase are able to hydrolyze starch by breaking the glycosidic linkages between the sugar subunits into maltose, a disaccharide and some monosaccharides such as glucose.
 These disaccharides and monosaccharides enter into the cytoplasm of the bacterial cell through a semipermeable membrane and thereby used by the endoenzymes.

-Procedure of Starch Hydrolysis Test
+The procedure of Starch Hydrolysis Test

-- Following incubation, flood the surface of the plates with iodine solution with a dropper for 30 seconds.
+- Following incubation, flood the surface of the plates with an iodine solution with a dropper for 30 seconds.

 - Pour off the excess iodine.